Hydrodynamics from Grad's equations: What can we learn from exact solutions?

 where

 From the form of the Navier--Stokes approximation, $\s_{k}^{(0)}$, it follows that $a_0 =-1$ and $b_0 =0$, while a direct computation of the Burnett approximation leads to:

-Thus, we have $c_0 = -\frac{1}{2}$, and with this the ansatz (\ref{structure103}) is proven for $n=0$ in both the even and the odd orders.
+Thus, we have $c_0 = -\frac{1}{2}$which proves the ansatz (\ref{structure103}) for $n=0$ in both the even and the odd orders.

-The further derivation relies upon induction.
+The rest of the proof relies on induction.
 Let the structure (\ref{Fstructure103}) be proven up to the order $n$.
-The computation of the next, $n+1$ order coefficient $\s_{k}^{(2(n+1))}$, involves only the terms of the lower order.
-From the equation (\ref{Fprocedure103}) we obtain:
+The computation of the next, $n+1$ order coefficient $\s_{k}^{(2(n+1))}$, involves only terms of lower order.
+From (\ref{Fprocedure103}) we obtain:

 The first term in the right hand side depends linearly on the coefficients $c_{n}$: